ollieh-m/documentation/docs/_mycollection/example.md

 title:  "Example"
 ---

-Here is some sample content
-[`/skims`]({{ site.url }}/mycollection/example2)
+Here is some sample content with a change [`/skims`]({{ site.url }}/mycollection/example2)